 A..
 "Tactics and/or strategy" means the process and/or procedures you followed in order to achieve your project's goals and objectives.
 In other words, you should address what steps you planned to take to make sure your project was going to have the results you anticipated.

-Q. Why does ACC require that entrants include a justification statement in their one-and-a-half to two-page summaries?
+Q. Why does ACC require that entrants include a justification statement in their one to two-page summaries?